strobe-audio/strobe-hub/README.md

   just receive a message meaning "let me go!" without having to go through Zones.
 Perhaps an genevent attached to the receiver? or some-other (simple) process that the zone can latch onto somehow.
+- [x] No way of getting the currently playing track...
+Should be a method on the zone.
+In fact the current source list behaviour needs work.
+The current song is popped off the source list when played, so it only exists in the db and the zone process.
+But on re-start un-finished songs just pop back to the top of the source-list.
+Gotta think of a consistent way to deal with this.
 - [x] Move source list manipulations into the zone.
   - [x] append
   - [x] list